All the support is provided via personal tickets. To submit us a ticket please fill in the form: http://cmsmasters.net/support/

 All website font settings can be edited in Theme Settings - Fonts tab. you can find settings for general content, links, navigation, headings and some other elements.
 To customize your website appearance, just play around with the font settings, or leave theme default if you wish.
 See the screenshot:

-Yet, The Newspaper theme allows you to add any of hundreds Google fonts and set them on your website.
+Yet, My Religion theme allows you to add any of hundreds Google fonts and se them on your website.
 Just follow a guide below

 In Theme Settings - General - General tab you can manage some logo.